iory/jsk_demos/train/README.md

 ./run.sh TARGET_DIRECTORY
 ```

-After running the command, the script will generate the required data and store the trained models in the `TARGET_DIRECTORY/generated_data` directory.
+After running the command, the script will generate the required data and store the trained models in the `TARGET_DIRECTORY-generated_data` directory.

 ## Run for ROS